U.S. accuses Sudan of deadly attacks on civilians

 “Since April, not only have ground attacks on, and the shelling of, civilian populations increased, but the Government of Sudan has intensified its air campaign, dropping hundreds of barrel bombs and other ordinance on Sudanese towns and villages, deliberately targeting hospitals and schools.”

 Sudan’s U.N.
-Ambassador Rahamtalla Mohamed Osman Elnor did not respond immediately to a request for comment.
+Ambassador Daffa-Alla Elhag Ali Osman did not respond immediately to a request for comment.

 Last month the U.N.
 Office for the Coordination of Humanitarian Affairs said fighting between Sudanese military and SPLM-N rebel forces in South Kordofan and Blue Nile intensified in April-May 2014 as the government pressed ahead with its “Decisive Summer” military campaign to end armed rebellions.